 - FC dependent OSD

-- Hybrid type (can be standalone or/and FC connected)
+- Hybrid type (can be connected to the FC or used as a standalone OSD)

 - OSD integrated in FC/PDB